 With the Cupertino-based company having launched its first cut price smartphone last month in the form of the plastic clad iPhone 5C, industry analysts have now predicted that a ‘budget’ iMac is on the cards for next year.
 It has been suggested that a more affordable iMac would help Apple further increase its market share of the desktop scene.

-Adding to the ever revolving Apple rumour mill, KGI Securities analyst and reputable Apple tipster Ming-Chi Kuo has stated in a note to investors that a new “budget iMac model” will be introduced in 2014 in a bid to combat slowing global iMac sales.
+Adding to the ever revolving Apple rumour mill, KGI Securities analyst and reputable Apple tipster Ming-Chi Kuo has stated in a note to investors that

 One of Apple’s most premium of products, current iMac models start at a lofty £1,149 for the entry level 21.5-inch model, rising to a wallet-bashing £1,749 for the top spec 27-inch option.
 Although Kuo has failed to offer any detailed pricing on the mooted ‘budget’ iMac, it is believed a more affordable option would hit retailers under the £1,000 marker.